 Several players agree Lance Banson (the second world boss) is actually easier than Lady D, the first world boss.
 He's easy to juggle, and unlike her, his puzzle world gimmick can be used against him.
-(Coincidently, the 4th world boss recycles the same gimmick)
+(Coincidentally, the 4th world boss recycles the same gimmick.)

-Breather Level: After 4 or 5 levels in Atlantia and the puzzle realm, that are trully and brutaly Nintendo Hard, not to mention the captain.
+Breather Level: After 4 or 5 levels in Atlantia and the puzzle realm that are truly and brutally Nintendo Hard, not to mention The Captain.
 Level 4-4 goes much smother with a lot of weak enemies that make a return from the early levels that make great fuel for your Super meter.

 Fridge Horror: At the beginning of the game, Henry recognized Weasleby when he came to visit.
 And later on, you learn that the Weasleby you've been fighting is Cole in a robot suit.
 Did Cole kill Weasleby and take his place?

 Goddamned Bats: At certain points in the levels, the game swarms you with lots of monsters.
 And they just keep coming...